- — Kosher, Vegan

 Is Citric Acid Good for You

 Although not a nutrient or antioxidant in itself, organic citric acid is right for you because it enhances the effects of antioxidants.
 It’s also an invaluable natural aid for combatting acid reflux.
 Citric acid can only be dangerous when consumed in massive amounts, which is very unlikely unless it happens by accident.
 In this case, it might cause stomachache, cramps, and a variety of more severe symptoms, so you should consult a healthcare professional right away.

 Food To Live Citric Acid Powder is beneficial for cooking, cleaning, and even making natural beauty remedies.

-Please bear in mind that pure citric acid must be ‘watered down’ to be safe for applying it to the skin or some types of surfaces.
+Please remember that pure citric acid has to be watered down to be safe for applying it to the skin or some types of surfaces.
 Usually, cleansers require only about two tablespoons of this granular powder per 2 liters of water.
 You can make it two spoonfuls per 1 liter when dealing with large amounts of dirt and grease.